Q: How do get my exam to the Academic Support Center (ASC) for student testing?

 Q: What if a student comes to me and says that they have a disability and need accommodations?

-A: Refer them to the SDSS Coordinator.
-Ask the student if you may call the SDSS Coordinator and be willing to serve as an advocate in making an appointment.
-Until they are processed by the SDSS Coordinator and provide appropriate documentation and are given a Memo of Accommodations to present to you, no accommodations are provided.
+A: Refer them to the SDSS Coordinator in the Academic Support Center on the third floor of the library.
+Ask the student if you may call (ext.
+4233) the SDSS Coordinator and be willing to serve as an advocate in making an appointment.
+Until they meet with the SDSS Coordinator and provide appropriate documentation and are given a Memo of Accommodations to present to you, no accommodations are provided.
 A student does not have a right to retroactive services.
 It is their responsibility to be on top of things and provide the information needed in a timely manner.
+However, provisional accommodations may be granted while a student is actively working to obtain documentation.

 Q: What if I suspect that a student has some sort of a disability?
 What should I do?

-Q: If I have a student with a disability, do I need to rewrite my syllabus?
+Q: If I have a student with a disability in my course, do I need to rewrite my syllabus?

 A: There are core requirements for each course and what is necessary for every student to be proficient in order to receive the grades that you determine.
 However, adjustments may be required based on the student’s documentation that do not compromise the content of the course or the requirements for satisfactory course completion.
 These would be determined through the SDSS office in consultation with you and the student.
 Academic adjustments may include adaptations in the way specific courses are conducted, the use of auxiliary equipment and support staff, or modifications that do not compromise the course content.